by Dr. C.H. Weaver M.D. updated 6/2022

-These treatment regimens typically paired with Avastin® (bevacizumab) are the standard initial treatment for most patients and improve survival particularly for the treatment of left sided colon cancers.
+These treatment regimens may be paired with Avastin® (bevacizumab) are are the standard initial treatment for most patients and improve survival particularly for the treatment of left sided colon cancers.
 FOLFOXIRI + Avastin has been estimated to double the 5-year overall survival rate when compared to FOLFIRI + Avastin.2

 According to results of the TRIBE 2 phase 3 clinical trial a strategy that begins treatment with FOLFOXIRI plus Avastin and reintroduces the same treatment after cancer progression is preferable to other chemotherapy regimens in patients with metastatic colorectal cancer.

 In the TRIBE 2 clinical trial a total of 679 patients with previously untreated metastatic CRC were randomly assigned to receive treatment with FOLFOXIRI plus Avastin followed by reintroduction of the same regimen after cancer progression or treatment FOLFOX followed by FOLFIRI post-progression.

 Overall patients treated with the FOLFOXIRI "program" survived 19.2 months without cancer progression compared to 16.4 months for those treated with FOLFOX followed by FOLFIRI.
 Overall survival was improved from 23 to 28 months on average.
 FOLFOXIRI treated patients experienced more side effects including diarrhea, low white blood cell counts and hypertension.
 Moreover, FOLFOXIRI treated patients were twice as likely to die from complications of treatment.
 There were 8 treatment-related deaths with FOLFOXIRI compared to 4 with FOLFOX6-FOLFIRI.